 When you go back to your story (you will), try coming back to the present moment.
 Stay longer.
 Come back gently, without judgment.

 What can you appreciate in this moment?
-A feeling of appreciating the sacredness of this moment can counteract the story, and change your way of being.
+A feeling of can counteract the story, and change your way of being.